FINANCIAL CONFLICTS OF INTEREST

 5.0 Office of Research Integrity (ORI) Responsibilities

-5.1 ORI is responsible for ensuring that all regular University full-time faculty members complete an annual FCOI disclosure and updates when necessary.
+5.1 ORI is responsible for ensuring that all regular University full-time faculty members, research scientists and librarians complete an annual FCOI disclosure and updates when necessary.

 5.2 The Office of Research Integrity is responsible for making FCOI training materials available to investigators who are required to complete the training and for ensuring that they complete the training as necessary.